 NAME sudoers - default sudo security policy plugin DESCRIPTION The sudoers policy plugin determines a user's sudo privileges.
 It is the default sudo policy plugin.
 The policy is driven by the /etc/sudoers file or, optionally in LDAP.
 The policy format is described in detail in the SUDOERS FILE FORMAT section.
 For information on storing sudoers policy information in LDAP, please see sudoers.ldap(5).
 Configuring sudo.conf for sudoers sudo consults the sudo.conf(5) file to determine which policy and I/O logging plugins to load.
 If no sudo.conf(5) file is present, or if it contains no Plugin lines, sudoers will be used for policy decisions and I/O logging.
 To explicitly configure sudo.conf(5) to use the sudoers plugin, the following configuration can be used.
-Plugin sudoers_policy sudoers.so Plugin sudoers_io sudoers.so Starting with sudo 1.8.5, it is possible to specify optional arguments to the sudoers plugin in the sudo.conf(5) file.
-These arguments, if present, should be listed after the path to the plugin (i.e., after sudoers.so).
+Plugin sudoers_audit sudoers.so Plugin sudoers_policy sudoers.so Plugin sudoers_io sudoers.so Starting with sudo 1.8.5, it is possible to specify optional arguments to the sudoers plugin in the sudo.conf(5) file.
+Plugin arguments, if any, should be listed after the path to the plugin (i.e., after sudoers.so).
+The arguments are only effective for the plugin that opens (and parses) the sudoers file.
+For sudo version 1.9.1 and higher, this is the sudoers_audit plugin.
+For older versions, it is the sudoers_policy plugin.
 Multiple arguments may be specified, separated by white space.
-For example: Plugin sudoers_policy sudoers.so sudoers_mode=0400 The following plugin arguments are supported:
+For example: Plugin sudoers_audit sudoers.so sudoers_mode=0400 error_recovery=false The following plugin arguments are supported: